Change to FLSA - Staff FAQs

 If you are re-classified as a non-exempt employee and eligible for overtime, your pay period will change from monthly to biweekly.

-Here are the specific pay dates during that period:
+Here are examples of the specific pay dates for biweekly pay starting 1/1/25:

 For staff and academic employees, your accruals are based on your hours on paid status.
 If the time you are paid for varies, then so will your accruals.
 Therefore, a full-time employee should expect to see the same accruals over the course of the year, while part-time employees’ accrual will vary.